open-strategy-partners/product-comms-guide/product-comms-guide.md

 * Keep a sharp eye out for deviations from the purpose of your asset.
 * Stay focused, eradicate the irrelevant.

-## Product communications and the OSP Value Map
+## <a id="know" />How do I know what to write?
+Product communications and the OSP Value Map
-The OSP Value Map is a methodology and toolkit we use for content ideation and insight generation.
-Once yours is up and running, you'll never be stuck for content ideas again.
+The Open Strategy Partners Value Map is a methodology and toolkit we use for content ideation and insight generation.
+Once yours is up and running, you'll never be stuck for content ideas again!

 We typically start most engagements with a Value Map (VM) of the client product or service we are working on.
 To create your VM, together with you and your stakeholders, we:
 1. Conduct a deep technical analysis of your offering.